Victoria (state): Demographics

-At June 2022 Victoria had a population of 6,613,700.
-The Australian Bureau of Statistics estimates that the population may well reach 7.2 million by 2050.
+It is estimated that on 30 September 2024, Victoria had a population of 7,012,962.
+The Australian Bureau of Statistics estimates that the population may well reach 10.3 million by 2051.

 Victoria's founding Anglo-Celtic population has been supplemented by successive waves of migrants from Southern and Eastern Europe, Asia and, most recently, Africa and the Middle East.
 Victoria's population is ageing in proportion with the average of the remainder of the Australian population.

 About 72% of Victorians are Australian-born.
 This figure falls to around 66% in Melbourne but rises to higher than 95% in some rural areas in the north west of the state.
 Less than 1% of Victorians identify themselves as Aboriginal.

 More than 75% of Victorians live in Melbourne, located in the state's south.
-The greater Melbourne metropolitan area is home to an estimated 4,850,740 people.
+The greater Melbourne metropolitan area is home to an estimated 5,207,145 people.
 Urban centres outside Melbourne include Geelong, Ballarat, Bendigo, Shepparton, Mildura, Warrnambool, Wodonga and the Latrobe Valley.

 Victoria is Australia's most urbanised state: nearly 90% of residents living in cities and towns.
 State Government efforts to decentralise population have included an official campaign run since 2003 to encourage Victorians to settle in regional areas, however Melbourne continues to rapidly outpace these areas in terms of population growth.

 Ancestry and immigration

 At the 2016 census, the most commonly nominated ancestries were:

 0.8% of the population, or 47,788 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2016.

 At the 2016 census, 64.9% of residents were born in Australia.
-The other most common countries of birth were England (2.9%), India (2.9%), Mainland China (2.7%), New Zealand (1.6%) and Vietnam (1.4%).
+The other most common countries of birth were England (2.9%), India (2.9%), mainland China (2.7%), New Zealand (1.6%) and Vietnam (1.4%).